susana3/smart-app-test/README.md

 **_Deployment_**

-The app is deployed using GitHub Pages, making it easy to share and access the live app.
+The app is deployed using Netlify, making it easy to share and access the live app.